dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 **Note**: App ID is unique per application, not application instance.
 This means regardless of how many instances of that application exist (due to scaling), all of them will share the same app ID.

-### Tracing and metrics with observability

-By default, all calls between applications are traced and metrics are gathered to provide insights and diagnostics for applications, which is especially important in production scenarios.
-This gives you call graphs and metrics on the calls between your services.
-For more information read about [observability]({{< ref observability-concept.md >}}).

-### Service invocation API

-The API for service invocation can be found in the [service invocation API reference]({{< ref service_invocation_api.md >}}) which describes how to invoke a method on another service.
+### Access control

+Applications can control which other applications are allowed to call them and what they are authorized to do via access policies.
+This enables you to restrict sensitive applications, that say have personnel information, from being accessed by unauthorized applications, and combined with service-to-service secure communication, provides for soft multi-tenancy deployments.

+For more information read the [access control allow lists for service invocation]({{< ref invoke-allowlist.md >}}) article.

+### Namespace scoping

+Applications can be scoped to namespaces for deployment and security, and you can call between services deployed to different namespaces.
+For more information, read the [Service invocation across namespaces]({{< ref "service-invocation-namespaces.md" >}}) article.

 ### gRPC proxying